-Increased human activities in Urambo and Kaliua districts in Tabora Region have contributed to the loss of what used to be dense miombo forests, thus accelerating the decline in the amount of rainfall compared to past.
+Increased human activities in Urambo and Kaliua districts in Tabora Region have contributed to loss of what used to be dense miombo forests, thus accelerating the decline in the amount of rainfall compared to past.

 Tobacco farming and curing is the major driver of degradation of miombo forests in the region.
 Other drivers include timber and charcoal production, with the latter being used as the major source of cooking energy for many of the region’s residents.

-The District Environment Management Officer (DeMO) at Urambo District Council, Shadrack Yomba, says that during the late 1980s the Tabora Region and Urambo and Kaliua districts in particular received rainfall at an average of 1,000 millimeters annually.
+The District Environment Management Officer (DeMO) at Urambo District Council, Shadrack Yomba, says that during the late 1980s the Tabora region and Urambo and Kaliua Districts in particular received rainfall at an average of 1,000 millimeters annually.
 “The dense miombo forests accounted for the heavy rainfall,” says Yomba.

 “However in the years that followed domestic migrants from the neighboring regions of Shinyanga, Mwanza, Simiyu, Geita and Kigoma invaded the forestlands, and conducted various activities thereby degrading the forests in a manner that they could longer provide ecosystem services.
-Subsequently the amount of rainfall in the region has gone to less than 800mm now,” notes the District Officer, adding that the climate is now warmer and drier than it was before the 1990s.
+Subsequently the amount of rainfall in the region has gone to less that 800mm now,” notes the District Officer, adding that the climate is now warmer and drier that it was before the 1990s.

 Forest degradation has also seen the region experiencing significant loss of natural vegetation resulting from long dry seasons.

-“There are number of conservation efforts that the government has made.
-They include conducting public awareness campaigns for farmers to plant trees, the use of efficient cooking stoves and application of modern methods of tobacco curing.
-The tree planting campaign has recorded little success due to reduced rainfall and long dry seasons, both of which are, to a great extent, a result of deforestation,” says Yomba.
+“There are number of conservation efforts that the government has made. they include conducting public awareness campaigns for farmers to plant trees, the use of efficient cooking stoves and application of modern methods of tobacco curing.
+The tree planting campaign has recorded little success due to reduced rainfall and long dry seasons both of which are, to a great extent, a result of deforestation,” says Yomba.

 According to Yomba, only about 20 percent of the trees planted survive the harsh climate.

-Miombo woodlands fall in the category of rain forests and in Tabora Region; these are evident in Urambo, Sikonge, Kaliua and Uyui districts.
-They also extend in other regions of Tanzania including Morogoro, Iringa, Lindi and Mtwara.
+Miombo woodlands fall in the category of rain forests and in Tabora region; these are evident in Urambo, Sikonge, Kaliua and Uyui Districts. they also extend in other regions of Tanzania including Morogoro, Iringa, Lindi and Mtwara.

-“Miombo forests can also be seen in Uvinza and Kibondo districts of Kigoma Region as well as in Mlele District of Katavi Region,” says Urambo District Forestry Officer Jacob Mbeshi.
+“Miombo forests can also be seen in uvinza and Kibondo districts of Kigoma region as well as in Mlele district of Katavi Region,” says Urambo District Forestry Officer, Jacob Mbeshi.

-Some records indicate that a large portion of such forests in Igunga and Nzega districts have disappeared due to expansion of rice farming activities.
-A member of Igunguli village government in Urambo District, Eliud Luago, shared his experience, saying that in the early 1990s the region was still flooded with miombo rainforests, but later on these disappeared leaving the land bare.
+Some records indicate that a large portion of such forests in Igunga and Nzega districts have disappeared due to expansion of rice farming activities. a member of Igunguli village government in Urambo district, Eliud Luago, shared his experience, saying that in the early 1990s the region was still flooded with miombo rainforests, but later on these disappeared leaving the land bare.